davepinch/pinchy.cc/content/topics/religion/christianity/bible-books/matthew/chapters/matthew-7/verses/matthew-7-29/matthew-7-29-niv.md

 ---
-title: "because he taught as one who had authority, and not as their teachers of the law."
-attribution: "Matthew 7:29 NIV"
+title: "Matthew 7:29 NIV"
 New International Version of: "Matthew 7:29"
-type: quote
+type: verse
+verse: "because he taught as one who had authority, and not as their teachers of the law."
 tags:
-  - quote
+  - verse
 ---